The Details of the Experience Egypt in 9 Days Standard Tour

 You will then spend the night in Cairo.

-Day Nine: End Your Egypt Vacation – Fly Home
+Day Nine: End Your Experience Egypt in 9 Days Standard Tour – Fly Home

-On your last day in Egypt, you will have your farewell breakfast before heading to Cairo airport to return home safely with the best memories of your stay.
+On your last day of this amazing experience of Egypt in 9 days, you will have your farewell breakfast before heading to Cairo Airport to return home safely with the best memories of your stay.
 P.S.
 Please give your opinions on adding or eliminating any trips from your tour schedule so that we can adapt and satisfy your demands.